-The December workshop is designed for faculty from a variety of institutions, including Minority Serving Institutions (MSI) and women’s and community colleges serving students from under-represented or underprivileged backgrounds.
-At the workshop, faculty will explore synergies between their own research and those of Berkeley Laboratory Staff.
-Matched participants, along with their proposed student research teams conduct collaborative summer research at the Berkeley Laboratory.
+The December workshop is designed for faculty and students from a variety of institutions, including Minority Serving Institutions (MSI) and women’s and community colleges serving students from under-represented or underprivileged backgrounds.
+At the workshop, faculty teams and unaccompanied students explore synergies between their own research and those of Berkeley Laboratory Staff.
+Matched participants conduct collaborative summer research at the Berkeley Laboratory.

 “Our goal is to make connections with faculty we might not otherwise connect with and to contribute to our diversity,” says Computational Research Division Director David Brown, who worked with Dr. Mary Ann Leung of the Sustainable Horizons Institute to develop the program, now in its seventh year.

 About Computing Sciences at Berkeley Lab

 High performance computing plays a critical role in scientific discovery, and researchers increasingly rely on advances in computer science, mathematics, computational science, data science, and large-scale computing and networking to increase our understanding of ourselves, our planet, and our universe.
 Berkeley Lab’s Computing Sciences Area researches, develops, and deploys new foundations, tools, and technologies to meet these needs and to advance research across a broad range of scientific disciplines.